 The Birthplace of Country Music

 Bristol was recognized by the U.S. Congress in 1998 as the official "Birthplace of Country Music."
 The Birthplace of Country Music (BCM) was formed and has been associated with the Smithsonian Institution since 2000.
 The BCM recently coordinated a funding drive to transform a historic building downtown, the old Goodpasture Motor building on Cumberland Street, into the new Birthplace of Country Music Museum.
 The center is a world-class museum, with interactive exhibits that is fun for all ages.
-To find out more about view BCM.
+To find out more, visit the Birth of Country Music website.

 Downtown Infrastructure Concept Plan